Susenyos II: Deposition

-Susenyos' time on the throne was all but over 15 December, when Ras Mikael forded the Tekezé and swiftly closed on the capital; Ras Sanuda declared for Mikael Sehul.
-Accordingly, Susenyos fled Gondar with the Empress Mentewab; first she sought refuge with Abuna Yosab in Emfraz only to be turned away, then after sending her valuables to safety on Dek Island in Lake Tana proceeded to Qwara.
+Susenyos' time on the throne was all but over on 15 December, when Ras Mikael forded the Tekezé and swiftly closed on the capital; Ras Sanuda declared for Mikael Sehul.
+Accordingly, Susenyos fled Gondar with the Empress Mentewab; first he sought refuge with Abuna Yosab in Emfraz only to be turned away, then after sending his valuables to safety on Dek Island in Lake Tana proceeded to Qwara.
 Once there, writes Bruce, "Those who made Socinios a king never made him a friend."

 Ras Mikael Sehul entered the capital city on 23 December, restored Tekle Haymanot, and began a purge of his enemies whom he found in the city, beginning with the crucifixion of Abba Salama and Germa Tseyon, the brother of Waragna.

-After the Three battles of Sarbakusa the following year, Susenyos somehow he fell into the hands of Wand Bewossen, who (before leaving Gondar with Ras Mikael Sehul as his prisoner) sent the deposed pretender in chains to Emperor Tekle Haymanot; the Emperor made him a slave in the palace kitchen where, after a short time, Susenyos was caught stealing and hanged.
+After the three battles of Sarbakusa the following year, Susenyos fell into the hands of Wand Bewossen, who (before leaving Gondar with Ras Mikael Sehul as his prisoner) sent the deposed pretender in chains to Emperor Tekle Haymanot; the Emperor made him a slave in the palace kitchen where, after a short time, Susenyos was caught stealing and hanged.